Frequently Asked Questions

 We strongly encourage applicants from oppressed and marginalized backgrounds to apply — including queer people, trans and gender nonconforming people, people of color, and people with diverse immigrant backgrounds and statuses.

-Helix is facilitated by scholars, activists, and artists working in history, literature, politics, languages, and culture.
-Click here to learn more about our rotating faculty.
-Helix alumni from previous years also join the program as resident assistants and to facilitate workshops.
+The Helix Fellowship is facilitated by leading scholars, activists, and artists working in history, literature, politics, languages, and culture.
+Helix alumni from previous cohorts also join the program as resident assistants and to facilitate workshops.
 Our deep connections in the regions we travel bring fellows into contact with contemporary thinkers, cultural activists, and change-makers.

 All program costs are subsidized for all fellows.
 We strongly encourage prospective participants to apply, regardless of financial status.
 Helix is a pay-what-you-can program that offers generous subsidies and fundraising support as needed.
 No applicant is turned away for lack of funds.
 Read more about financial assistance here.

 In June 2022 we gather for an intensive week-long residential program in Southern California, followed by regular online workshops during fall, winter, and spring.
 In 2023 we embark on the Fellowship’s signature summer travel experience to Central and Eastern Europe, which begins in Southern California and spans the full month of July.

-Helix applicants don’t need any background in Yiddish.
-However, language students are encouraged to apply and will be able to use relevant primary sources during the program.
+Helix Fellowship applicants don’t need any background in Yiddish.
+However, language students are encouraged to apply and will be able to use relevant primary sources during the Fellowship.

 Helix programming deals with Yiddish and other regional languages, depending on the interests and backgrounds of each unique cohort.
-However, Helix is a cultural history program, not a language intensive.
+However, Helix is an arts and culture residency, not a language intensive.

-If you are specifically interested in learning the Yiddish language, there are a number of summer programs and courses you can take before or after Helix.
-Helix staff and faculty can help you determine which program best fits your goals.
+If you are specifically interested in learning the Yiddish language, there are a number of summer programs and courses you can take before or after the Helix Fellowship.
+We can help you determine which program best fits your goals.